Friedrich Wilhelm von Lossberg: Newport

 Lord Howe, the Commander of the British forces in North America, ordered the occupation of Newport on Rhode Island to secure a seaport; after the loss of Boston, Narragansett Bay, being recognized as one of the best anchorage for a fleet on the coast.
-As a result British and Hessian troops under General Sir Henry Clinton landed at Newport on 8 December 1776, securing the town and nearby Conanicut Island.
+As a result, British and Hessian troops under General Sir Henry Clinton landed at Newport on 8 December 1776, securing the town and nearby Conanicut Island.
 Among the Hessian contingent was Colonel von Lossberg.
 The Von Lossberg Regiment was at that time settling into winter quarters in Trenton.
 On arrival at Newport, von Lossberg, while still a colonel, was given the command of a brigade consisting of the Von Ditfurth Regiment, DuCorps Leib Regiment and Prinz Carl Musketeer Regiment.
-He was promoted to Major General effective May 24, 1777 and assumed command of all Hessian troops in Newport and on Rhode Island.
+He was promoted to major general on 24 May 1777 and assumed command of all Hessian troops in Newport and on Rhode Island.

 Trenton

 Although Friedrich Wilhelm Von Lossberg was not in attendance at the battle, being at the time posted as a brigade commander in Newport, The Regiment Von Lossberg played a prominent role at the Battle of Trenton.